AudreyS108/Python-Graph-Creator/README.md

 __________________________________________________________
 Personal Project Evaluation and Reflection:
 -
-I decided to make this project while I was daydreaming in science class.
+I decided to make this project while I was in science class.
 At the time, our class was learning how to create accurate graphs to represent a data set.
 This prompted me to think: "I wonder if I could make something that could make a graph for me, without me having to individually plot each data point?"
 A year ago, I was (and still am) aspiring to become a data scientist, and wanted find a career linked to data analysis.
 Because of this, I had begun a Python for Data Science course a few months back.
 At the end of the course, I felt that I should put my newly nurtured skills to practice!
 Luckily, I was fortunate enough to be told about the Athena Award by Hack CLub.
 Coding 3 projects for 30 hours, utilizing my programming skills, and possibly meeting like-minded individuals along the way?
 How could I possibly turn that down?
 After I received the message, I signed up and focused my first project on Python, data, and graphs - which became this project, Python Graph Creator.
 __________________________________________________________
 This project was made by using the Python libraries Matplotlib, Seaborn, Pandas and Counter.
 I used the code editor Jupyter Notebook when making this project.
 * Matplotlib and Seaborn: Used for creating graphs with the given datapoints the user inputted.